IKIM-Essen/ERMA/README.md

 ## Additional Notes

 The pipeline is designed to handle large sequencing datasets in parallel, so it's recommended to run it on a machine with sufficient computational resources.
-However, to run the pipeline on machines with less resources, it is recommended to split the fastq files or the tables in smaller chunks to prevent the RAM to overflow.
+However, to run the pipeline on machines with less resources, it is recommended to split the fastq files or the tables in smaller chunks to prevent RAM  overflow.
 This can be done by increase num_parts in the config file.
 However, the higher the number of parts per FASTQ file, the higher the chance some blast results for the same read will be split and lost.
 If any errors occur during the pipeline run, Snakemake will provide detailed logs, allowing you to debug and troubleshoot any issues.
 You are most welcome to create an Issue when running into problems.

 License